 Schools: - No extension of the anti-homophobic, anti-biphobic and anti-transphobic bullying programme in schools.

-Gay Conversion Therapy: - No proposals to end the practice of conversion therapy in the UK have been passed by the Government.
+Gay Conversion Therapy: - No proposals to end the practice of conversion therapy in the UK was ever passed by the Conservatives.

 LGBT Hate Crime: – No improvement in the recording of, reporting of, and police response to LGBT hate crime.

-Gender Recognition: - No reform to Gender Recognition reducing the long and bureaucratic processes or any focus on the dignity and rights of those who are trans.
+Gender Recognition: - No reform to Gender Recognition reducing long and bureaucratic processes, or any focus on the dignity and rights of those who are trans.

 LGBT Fertility Services: - No significant improvements to LGBT fertility services and mental health care.